-Food Safety and Hygiene Norms in India
+Food Safety and Hygiene Norms

 It is the moral responsibility of every food business operator prevent any harm to customers.
 If the Food safety and hygiene norms are not followed then they may lead to foodborne disease outbreak.
 To prevent such incidents, World Health Organization considers Food Safety and Hygiene is Paramount.
 According to WHO (World Health Organization), it must include these five key Food Safety principles: